LWEAXO/lweaxodb/README.md

 ![NPM Downloads by package author](https://img.shields.io/npm-stat/dy/LWEAXO?plastic&logo=npm&label=%C4%B0ndirme)
 </div>

-# What's new in 0.0.4?
+# What's new in 0.0.6?
-- Features have been added to the web panel!
+- The web panel has been removed.
-- Bugs and issues have been fixed!
+- NPM bugs have been fixed (2x).
-- Database Stats feature has been added!
+- Bugs and issues related to Mongoose and NPM have been fixed.

 ---